darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 Changelog:

--> Looting a killed Splicer now has a 10% less chamce of dropping Dollars -> Looting a killed Brute Splicer now gives a little less Dollars -> Looting a killed Alpha Series now gives a little less Dollars -> Alpha Series take 10% less damage
+-> Looting a killed Splicer now has a 10% less chance of dropping Dollars -> Looting a killed Brute Splicer now gives a little less Dollars -> Looting a killed Alpha Series now gives a little less Dollars -> Alpha Series take 10% less damage